Psoriasis can be an uncomfortable and even painful condition. Speaking openly with your doctor can help aid the treatment process.

 Plaque psoriasis

 This is the most common type of psoriasis.
-It causes red, raised patches on your skin.
-These patches are covered by a whitish scaly buildup of dead skin cells.
+It causes discolored, raised patches on the skin covered by a whitish, scaly buildup of dead skin cells.
 Plaque psoriasis is usually located on the knees, lower back, scalp, and elbows.

 Guttate psoriasis